-We are very excited to be starting a new initiative: ‘Nature Detective’ at Whiston Junior and Infant School.
-We have a great outdoor area that is perfect for children to go out and explore, have fun and learn about nature.
+Last year's new initiative: ‘Nature Detective’ was absolutely fantastic and we took advantage of our great outdoor area that was perfect for children to go out and explore, have fun and learn about nature.

 Our ‘Nature Detective’ initiative is an inspirational learning concept that provides learning opportunities through practical activities in an outdoor environment.
 Children enjoy the freedom to explore and experience the natural world in all seasons and in all weathers.
 Nature Detective embraces an approach of nurturing, supporting and developing the self-esteem of participants.
 It is an ideal environment in which to develop innovation, problem solving, risk taking, creativity and teamwork.